lawremi/Sprocket/README.md

 	This option specifically is meant to select the color the wireframe will be.
 The code will be written as "0x60", followed by a 6-digit hexadecimal number (also known as a "hex triplet," or "web color").

+	The default is randomly generated every time Sprocket is run.

     Pipe: